coimbrastudios/framework/Documentation~/Index.md

 ## List of Content

 - [Actor](Actor.md): Pretend you are inheriting from `GameObject` to make easier to design per-object behaviours.
 You probably have been doing that already, but without proper built-in support.
-- [Assembly Definition Rules](AssemblyDefinitionRules.md): linting tools for assembly definition assets.
-It comes with a few useful implementations and support to create custom ones easily.
+- [Assembly Definition Rules](AssemblyDefinitionRules.md): Linting tools for assembly definition assets.
+It comes with a few useful implementations and offers support to create custom ones easily.
 - [Event Service](EventService.md): Strongly-typed event system that takes full advantage of `Source Generators` and `Roslyn Analyzers`.
 Made to be as performance and easy to use as possible.
 - [Pooling](Pooling.md): Offers a thread-safe solution for pooling managed object and an `Addressables`-compatible solution for pooling `GameObject`.
 - [Property Attributes](PropertyAttributes.md): A few custom `PropertyAttribute` to change the display of your properties without requiring custom editors.
 Also contains helpers to make easier build a custom `PropertyDrawer`.